magento/merchdocs/src/marketing/variables-custom.md

 1. When complete, click <span class="btn">Save</span>.

   Your custom variable is now available to be inserted into email and newsletter templates and other types of content.
-The code that is inserted looks something like the following [markup tag]({% link marketing/markup-tags.md -%}):
+The code that is inserted looks similar to the following [markup tag]({% link marketing/markup-tags.md -%}):

   `{{CustomVar code= "my_custom_variable"}}`